vercel-partner-solutions/nextjs-slack-template/README.md

   "project_id": "<project-id-added-by-slack-cli>"
 }
 ```
-5. Start your local server with automatic tunneling using `pnpm dev:tunnel`.
-You can also use `slack run` if you do not want automatic tunneling and manifest updates.
+5. Start your local server using `slack run`.
 If prompted, select the workspace you'd like to grant access to.
-Select `yes` when asked "Update app settings with changes to the local manifest?".
+- Select `yes` when asked "Update app settings with changes to the local manifest?".

 6. Open your Slack workspace, add your Slackbot to a channel, and send `hi`.
 The bot should reply with `hi, how are you?`.